Sanwo-Olu Restates Commitment To Housing Development, Ownership

 BY GEORGE OKOJIE, Lagos

-Lagos State Governor Mr. Babajide Sanwo-Olu on Wednesday restated the commitment of his administration to housing development, saying robust policies would be implemented to ensure seamless ownership of the housing units.
+Lagos State governor Mr. Babajide Sanwo-Olu yesterday restated the commitment of his administration to housing development, saying robust policies would be implemented to ensure seamless ownership of the housing units.

 Sanwo-Olu said, ‘’Our vision for a revamped housing sector has moved from the drawing table to the level of implementation and delivery.